 Now, that last ingredient should make it pretty obvious, but a lot of these deer repellent sprays smell awful, even like rotten eggs.
 After all, they’re trying to keep deer away with a bad scent.

-- Almost any herb – most have such a strong scent that deer trend to steer clear of them
+- Almost any herb – most have such a strong scent that deer tend to steer clear of them

 - Barberry bush